About Me

 Hi there!
 Thank you for stopping by.

 Before coming to the United States, I completed an MA in International Studies/Peace and Conflict Research at Goethe University Frankfurt and a BA in American Studies at Leipzig University.
 During my time as an undergraduate and graduate student in Germany I also studied as an exchange student in the United States and Turkey on German Academic Exchange Service and European Union scholarships.
-In addition, I have worked in research roles at Peace Research Institute Frankfurt and the Max Planck Institute for Social Anthropology.
+In addition, I worked in research roles at Peace Research Institute Frankfurt and the Max Planck Institute for Social Anthropology.

-Feel free to reach out to me with any question you might have.
+Feel free to reach out to me with any question you might have!

 You can find my CV here.